ulfschneider/breakdown/README.md

     Sub This will become a new sub-task inside of a new story inside of a new epic
 ```

+### Push to JIRA

-Currently you cannot modify already created issues - it´s only possible to create new issues.
-Any push will always be followed by an automatical pull.
+Select in the Packages menu **Breakdown / Push to JIRA** to push new issues to JIRA.
+Currently you cannot push modifications of already created issues - it´s only possible to push new created issues.
+Any push is always followed by an automatic pull.
+If some issues could not be pushed, you will receive a warning notification with the reason code.
+In addition those issues will disappear from the editor.
+Use the editor UNDO function to let those issues reappear.

 ## Release notes